pasqal-io/qubo-solver/docs/content/backend.md

 )
 ```

-Alternatively use the `SolverConfig.from_kwargs` method with the `BackendConfig` parameters:
+Alternatively use the `SolverConfig.from_kwargs` method:

 ```python exec="on" source="material-backend"